-Module Topic: Dealing with Emergencies Competency Areas: Getting Things Done; Sharing Information CLB 1L □ Instructions: Look at your picture nstructions: Look at your picture.
+Module Topic: Dealing with Emergencies Competency Areas: Getting Things Done; Sharing Information

+Instructions: Look at your picture.
 Answer the operator's questions in a 911 call.

-Name: Date: Speaking CLB 1L Script/Questions ✓ Criteria: Yes Not yet 911.
-For which city?
-Do you need police, fire, or Overall: Speaks clearly and can be understood ambulance?
-3. What is the address?
-Answers questions with correct information What is the address?
-Please stay on the line.
-Help is on the way.
-Says what the emergency is · Uses basic vocabulary for the task TASK SUCCESS: Meets 3 out of 4 criteria.
-Score:/4 Doing well: Next time:
+Speaking CLB 2 Script/Questions √ Criteria: Yes Not yet 1.
+911. Do you need police, fire, or ambulance?
+Overall: Answers can be understood 2.
+What is your emergency?
+Answers questions with correct What is your location?
+(Prompt learner to give school or home address) information Please stay on the line.
+Help is Speaks in words or short phrases on the way.
+(Learner should give some type of response like Okay, yes, or thank you) Uses basic vocabulary for the task Pronunciation is understandable TASK SUCCESS: Meets 4 out of 5 criteria includ ing () items Score: /5 Doing well: Next time:

+CLB 2

-Module Topic: Dealing with Emergencies Competency Areas: Getting Things Done; Sharing Information CLB 2L . 🗆 Instructions: Look at your picture.
+Module Topic: Dealing with Emergencies

+Competency Areas: Getting Things Done; Sharing Information

+Instructions: Look at your picture.
 Answer the operator's questions in a 911 call.

-Name: Date: Speaking CLB 2L Script/Questions ✓ Criteria: Yes Not yet 911.
-For which city?
-Do you need police, fire, or Overall: Speaks clearly and can be understood ambulance?3.
-What is your emergency?4.
-What is the address?
-Answers questions with correct information 5.
+Speaking CLB 3 Script/Questions ✓ Criteria: Yes Not yet 1.
+911.Do you need police, fire, or ambulance?
+Overall: Answers can be understood What is your emergency?
+What is the location?
 Is the person breathing?
-Says what the emergency is 6.
+Answers questions with correct information Is the person breathing?
+(Can answer yes, no or I don't know) Speaks in phrases or short sentences 5.
 Is the person conscious?
-Help is on the way.
-Please stay of until I tell you to hang up. on the line Uses basic vocabulary for the task TASK SUCCESS: Meets 3 out of 4 4 criteria.
-Score:/4 Doing well: Next time:
+(Can answer no or I don't know) Please stay on the line.
+Help is contracted on the line. - Uses appropriate vocabulary for the task (Learner gives some type of response like Okay, yes, or thank you) Pronunciation is understandable TASK SUCCESS: Meets 4 out of 5 ding items) Score: /5 Doing well: Next time:

-Skill: Reading